USING THE RSI INDICATOR – KEY THINGS YOU NEED TO KNOW:

 What are other useful tools to use with the Relative Strength Index (RSI)?

 As the name implies, RSI is simply measuring relative strength of the underlying market.
-When using RSI to identify reversals it is important to incorporate other tools like candlestick analysis or trend line analysis.
+When using RSI to identify reversals it is important to incorporate other tools like candlestick analysis or trend-line analysis.
 For example, if you find are reading a reversal candlestick near a trend line while RSI is diverging, then you have a trading signal being generated.

 What markets can RSI be applied to?

 Since RSI measures the relative strength of the underlying market, it is a technical tool that can be applied to nearly any market.
 However, it is commonly applied to the more liquid and larger markets like forex, stocks, and commodities.
-Follow our three steps to buying the dip or selling the rally to bring more an edge to your strategy.

 DailyFX provides forex news and technical analysis on the trends that influence the global currency markets.